Updated August 30, 2021

 This insurance coverage protects the director and board members from financial damages, typically resulting from employment disputes, though there are many other scenarios where this insurance is valuable.
 Without this insurance, members of the board can potentially be heavily penalized for actions of the organization or by employees that they may not even be aware of.
 Although it may be tempting to disregard this coverage, it can be financially disastrous for a board to sort out legal accusations against them without protection.

 Property insurance is critical for sanctuaries.
-Typically, structures and resident habitats will be some of the most expensive costs a sanctuary will incur.
+Typically, structures and resident living spaces will be some of the most expensive costs a sanctuary will incur.
 This coverage would help recover costs for both the structure itself and the property within it in the event of damage or destruction.
 You’ll want to ensure that you are covering as much of the value of your property as you can, as these costs could potentially bankrupt your sanctuary in the event of losing a high cost structure.
 Property coverage can potentially also include things such as natural disasters, vandalism, or theft.

 This coverage, similar to personal car insurance, can be a highly flexible policy which could cover accidents, towing, and comprehensive claims for the vehicles at your sanctuary and for organization purposes.
 You can also extend the policy to cover the vehicles of employees and volunteers on sanctuary business (typically known as “Hired or Non-Owned Liability”), which can be critical; personal car insurance very typically does not insure vehicles being used for work purposes.
 If full coverage is cost-prohibitive, you can add a business endorsement to personal car insurance to add some protection affordably.

 Other Policies To Consider